On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 “Appearances are always deceiving.”
 I managed to pull myself up straighter.
 “For example, I thought you looked like the sort of girl who would laugh at me being sick and then try to sell me cannabis.”

 “Really?
-Shit,” Raine said.
-She laughed and ran a hand through her hair.
+Shit.”
+Raine laughed and ran a hand through her hair.
 “Definitely not the sort of look I’m going for.”

 “And what look might that be?”

-“Robin hood of the urban jungle,” she said, puffed out her chest a bit and hooked her thumbs into the pockets of her leather jacket.
+“Robin Hood of the urban jungle.”
+She puffed out her chest and hooked her thumbs into the pockets of her leather jacket.
 “Guess I better rethink if it’s making me too scary.
 I’d hate to have frightened you off, Heather.”

 “Keep the jacket, it suits you,” I managed to say before my courage ran out.

 I ate more.
 Raine gave me just enough silence to know the question was coming.